 Umamaheswara has funded healthcare for 105 patients in 12 countries.

 Umamaheswara has funded healthcare for 105 patients in 12 countries.

-Richensley is a 4 month old baby boy from Haiti.
-Richensely is loved and cherished by his family.
-Richensley has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
-As a result of his condition, Richensley has been experiencing a large head that was noticed by his father when he was 2 months old.
-Without treatment, Richensley will experience severe physical and developmental delays.
-Our medical partner, Project Medishare, is requesting $897 to cover the cost of surgery for Richensley at Hospital Bernard Mevs that will treat his condition.
-This is the only site in the country where this care is currently available and the procedure is scheduled to take place on November 30th.
-This critical treatment will drain the excess fluid from Richensley's brain to reduce intracranial pressure and greatly improve his quality of life.
-With proper treatment, Richensley will hopefully develop into a strong, healthy young boy.
-Richensley's father is relieved that his son can have the surgery that will give him hope for the future.
+Josias is a three-year-old boy from Haiti.
+He lives with his parents and older brother.
+He is a happy and playful toddler who loves to smile and play!
+Josias has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
+As a result of his condition, Josias has been experiencing developmental delays.
+He cannot walk or talk yet.
+Without treatment, Josias will continue experiencing severe physical and developmental delays.
+Our medical partner, Project Medishare, is requesting $957 to cover the cost of surgery for Josias at Hospital Bernard Mevs to treat his hydrocephalus.
+This is the only site in the country where this care is currently available.
+The procedure is scheduled to take place on July 20th.
+This critical treatment will place a shunt to drain the excess fluid from Josias's brain to reduce intracranial pressure and greatly improve his quality of life.
+With proper treatment, Josias will hopefully develop into a strong, healthy young boy.
+Josias's family has shared that they hope this surgery will allow him to be more independent.